 Tips for finding a sponsor:

 2. Be prepared.
 Have all the information you need (registration form) ready to share with your potential sponsor.
-Find out if that organization sponsored participants last year by looking under SCYP Sponsors to see who sponsored youth from your area last year.
+Find out if that organization sponsored participants last year by looking for SCYP Sponsors to see who sponsored youth from your area last year.
 If you’re nervous about asking then practice your request on someone you trust.

 3. Give them all the information that’s important.
 Tell them all about the program, the week you want to attend, the amount of sponsorship you need, etc. Show them the brochure!
 You can also send the sponsor to this website to find out more about the program.